GreatenAnoymous/Sam2_tk_gui/README.md

 ## Overview

-The **Object Removal App** is a Python-based application designed for video processing using the SAM2 (Segment-Anything Model 2) model.
+The **SAM2 TKinter Gui** is a Python-based application designed for video processing using the SAM2 (Segment-Anything Model 2) model.
 The application provides functionality for inpainting videos by removing objects, setting mask colors, and applying diffusion-based inpainting techniques.
 The app features a user-friendly graphical interface built with Tkinter.

 ## Features